somythl/poweroutages/README.md

-# Power Outages: Zoning Analysis and Predictive Model in Measuring Customers Affected
+# Power Outages: Zoning Analysis and Predicting Customers Affected

 ### Made by Samuel Mahjouri and Zoya Hasan